 We get it.
 You do want a personal coach right now, but you also realize you could use a little more structure to your running so you can reach your goals.
-That’s why we’ve created our 12-16 week training plans for a variety of distances and surfaces.
+That’s why we’ve created our 12-16 week training plans for a variety of distances, levels, and surfaces.

 What you get in each plan download: